hdMTD: An R Package for High-Dimensional Mixture Transition Distribution Models: Using hdMTD

-\begin{CodeChunk} \begin{CodeInput} R> hdMTD_BIC(X, d = 40, minl = 4, maxl = 4) \end{CodeInput} \begin{CodeOutput} [1] 1 15 17 30 \end{CodeOutput} \end{CodeChunk} In this example, the BIC method computes the penalized log-likelihood of all possible models with 4 relevant pasts between 1 and 40 (there are $\binom{40}{4}$ such models).
+In this example, the BIC method computes the penalized log-likelihood of all possible models with 4 relevant pasts between 1 and 40 (there are $\binom{40}{4}$ such models).
 Among all combinations of 4 lags, the combination of lags $-30,-17,-15,-1$ has the smallest penalized log-likelihood.
 Note that from this output alone, we cannot determine which of the 4 returned lags is more important (differently from the output of \code{hdMTD_FS}).

 Another difference is that the running of BIC estimator took about 30 minutes, while the FS method took less than 7 seconds.
 If we have more information about the set of relevant lags, for example, suppose that we know that the relevant lags belong to the subset $S=\{1,5,10,15,17,20,27,30, 35,40\}\subset \lk 1:d\rk$, we may pass this information to the function through the argument \code{S}. \begin{CodeChunk} \begin{CodeInput} R> hdMTD_BIC(X, d = 40, S = c(1, 5, 10, 15, 17, 20, 27, 30, 35, 40), + minl = 4, maxl = 4) \end{CodeInput} \begin{CodeOutput} [1] 1 15 17 30 \end{CodeOutput} \end{CodeChunk} Now \code{hdMTD_BIC} searched only across all subsets of \code{S} of size 4 (since \code{minl=maxl=4}).
 Given that $\{1, 15, 17, 30\}\subset S$ has size 4, the output is the same as in the unconstrained case.
 However, the computation time is much faster (less than 10 seconds).
 We can also allow the function to look for sets with other sizes by changing \code{minl} and \code{maxl} arguments. \begin{CodeChunk} \begin{CodeInput} R> hdMTD_BIC(X, d = 40, S = c(1, 5, 10, 15, 17, 20, 27, 30, 35, 40), + minl = 1, maxl = 4) \end{CodeInput} \begin{CodeOutput} [1] 30 \end{CodeOutput} \end{CodeChunk} The \code{hdMTD_BIC} function iterates over all possible subsets with size 1 (in this case, there were 10 of them), then over all possible subsets of size 2, and so on, until reaching all possible subsets of size 4 (since \code{minl = 1, maxl = 4}).
 In this scenario, the model with single relevant past $-30$ is the most likely given the sample and the penalization criterion (recall that BIC penalizes the number of parameters).
 Since the model with pasts $-30$, $-17$, $-15$, and $-1$ was within the possibilities, this shows that, given the sample, the BIC criterion selects a more parsimonious model, for the increase in likelihood did not outweigh the loss from the extra parameters.
 The penalization term is multiplied by a constant which can be passed to the model with the argument \code{xi}, by default, \code{xi = 0.5}.
 Changing this constant may alter the output, as a larger constant increases the penalty term, while a smaller constant decreases it.
 The \code{hdMTD_BIC} function can return, for each size (i.e., from size \code{minl} to \code{maxl}), the most likely set, by setting the argument \code{byl = TRUE}.
 Setting \code{BICvalue} to \code{TRUE}, makes the function return the BIC value of each selected set. \begin{CodeChunk} \begin{CodeInput} R> hdMTD_BIC(X, d = 40, S = c(1, 5, 10, 15, 17, 20, 27, 30, 35, 40), + minl = 1, maxl = 4, byl = TRUE, BICvalue = TRUE) \end{CodeInput} \begin{CodeOutput} 30 15,30 1,15,30 1,15,17,30 smallest: 30 644.4959 648.0111 649.4950 650.2869 644.4959 \end{CodeOutput} \end{CodeChunk}